How to Import a PDF

-With a vision to replace paper, the PDF file format was originally created because of a need for a universal way to communicate documents across a wide variety of machine configurations, operating systems, and communication networks.
+With a vision to replace paper, the PDF file format was initially created because of a need for a universal way to communicate documents across various machine configurations, operating systems, and communication networks.

-These documents should be displayed the exact same way on any device and should be printable on any printer.
+These documents should be displayed the same way on any device and printable on any printer.
 It’s like the gold standard of documents.
-If you’re not using PDFs to display your work, be it a presentation, your resume, or your latest logo, first of all - you’re absolutely in the right place.
+If you’re not using PDFs to display your work, be it a presentation, your resume, or your latest logo, you’re in the right place.
 Secondly, you’ve been missing out!

 So let’s go back to the basics and dive deep into the PDF topic.
 As we advance, we’ll also look into how you can import a PDF into Vectornator for further editing.